Seneca-ICTOER/OPS705/docs/Labs/lab2.md

 1. You'll be returned to the *Add artifacts* window.
 Simply click **OK** to install them.
 1. The *Manage Artifacts* window will return, and a new entry for each artifact will appear.
 Their statuses will cycle through *Pending*, *Installing*, and finally *Succeeded*.
-1. When all artifacts are in a *Succeeded* state, move to Part 2.
+1. When all artifacts are in a *Succeeded* state, move to the next part of the lab.
 (This may take 10-20 minutes.)

 ## Lab Submission